-Nakagusuku Castle was built to defend against attacks from the east by Lord Amawari of Katsuren Castle and was lived in by the great commander Gosamaru.
-The castle is on a hill 167 meters high.
-You can see the ocean from the castle walls.
+Nakagusuku Castle was built to defend against attacks from the east by Lord Amawari of Katsuren Castle, and was lived in by the great commander Gosamaru.
+The castle is on a hill 167 meters above sea level, and you can see the ocean from the castle walls.
 Some parts of the castle were renovated by Gosamaru, who was also known as a great castle designer.
 You can see the differences in masonry used to build the castle at some points.

-Nakagusuku Castle was damaged relatively little by WWII and still retains its original features, therefore the transition of masonry stone laying can be seen.
-The South Enclosure was built with “Nozurazumi” masonry, and The Main Enclosure and The Second Enclosure were built with “Nunozumi” masonry.
-For The Third Enclosure Gosamaru introduced the most advanced stone laying technology of the time known as “Aikatazumi”.
-The normal route starts from The Rear Gate however if you want to see the transition of masonry in chronological order, go to the back first and start from The Main Enclosure there.
+Nakagusuku Castle suffered relatively little damage during WWII and still retains its original features, making it easy to see the transition of masonry stone laying.
+The South Enclosure was built with “Nozurazumi” masonry, and the Main Enclosure and the Second Enclosure were built with “Nunozumi” masonry.
+For the Third Enclosure Gosamaru introduced the most advanced stone laying technology of the time known as “Aikatazumi”.
+The normal route starts from the Rear Gate, however, if you want to see the transition of masonry in chronological order, start from the Main Enclosure to get a natural progression.

-Gosamaru was ordered to move to Nakagusuku Castle from Zakimi Castle in order to control lord Amawari of Katsuren Castle who was gaining power.
-However, Gosamaru was suspected of rebellion by the king because of a conspiracy and was attacked without resistance.
-He killed his children, wife, and then himself at this castle.
+Gosamaru was ordered to move to Nakagusuku Castle from Zakimi Castle in order to control lord Amawari of Katsuren Castle, who was gaining power.
+However, Gosamaru was suspected of rebellion by the king after discovering a conspiracy, leading to an attack that was met with little resistance.
+Gususku then killed his children, his wife, and finally himself at this castle.
 The history books say that Gosamaru was loyal to the king until the very end of his life.

 Address: 503 Oogusuku, Kitanakagusuku Village, Nakagami-gun, Okinawa 901-2314

 Tsuwabuki Matsuri (Leopard Plant Festival)